Citizen science to boost existing bushfire recovery activities

 Monitoring will involve photography of resprouting tissue such as epicormic shooting, basal resprouting, seedling growth, and flowering.
 Documenting will require standardised recording of population abundance and active threats present at survey sites.

 This project will improve the connections among the large network of volunteer amateur botanists working across the country and the data collected will be available to scientists involved in national research initiatives in plant science.
-We’ll post more information and resources about this project as they are developed.

 Below is a list of other citizen science projects that may interest you.